-The effective tax rate for the quarter and year-to-date period was negatively impacted by 2% from uncertain tax positions recognized in the quarter and 2% from global intangible low-taxed income provisions.
+In comparison to the statutory rate, the effective tax rate for the quarter and year-to-date was modestly impacted by U.S. state income taxes, global intangible low-taxed income provisions (GILTI), uncertain tax positions and other discrete items.